GlideinWMS VO Frontend Installation¶

 [email protected] # condor_submit glidein-job.sub

-Then you can control the job like a normal condor job, e.g. to check the status of the job use
+Then you can control the job like a normal HTCondor job, e.g. to check the status of the job use

 Monitoring Web pages¶

-You should be able to see the jobs also in the GWMS monitoring pages that are
+You should be able to see the jobs also in the GlideinWMS monitoring pages that are

 made available on the Web: